 The AAPD and FDA do not recommend pre-natal fluoride.

-It is recommended the dentist’s decisions concerning the administration of additional fluoride are based on the needs of each patient depending on their caries risk assessment and their existing fluoride exposure.
+It is recommended that the dentist’s decisions concerning the administration of additional fluoride are based on the needs of each patient depending on their caries risk assessment and their existing fluoride exposure.

 The risk of fluorosis should be evaluated.
 Fluorosis has been associated with cumulative fluoride intake during enamel development, with the severity dependent on the dose, duration, and timing of intake.

-Some states are providing funding for physicians to provide oral health screenings and fluoride varnish at their medical offices with a potential to get reimbursed as seen in the map below.
+Some states are providing funding for physicians to provide oral health screenings and fluoride varnish at their medical offices with potential to get reimbursed as seen in the map below.